Code-Connect/TUM_Homework/README.md

 https://www.youtube.com/watch?v=Bld3644bIAo

 ###BlueJ
 BlueJ automatically comes with JUnit, thus you will not need to import it into your project.

-Simply copy the Java Unit Test File into your projects folder and restart BlueJ (fix any packages if required).
-The Unit Test should be availible, like your other classes.
-Simply right click it and hit Test All.
+1. Copy the Test Files into your Project
+2. Restart BlueJ
+3. Compile.
+The Unit Test should turn Green
+4. Right Click on the Unit Test and hit Test All (or the specific Test you require)